-Given how little is known about snow algae distribution and diversity, particularly in alpine habitats, our goal is to characterize the snow algae community structure in alpine and subalpine habitats.
-We surveyed snow algae communities from throughout the Coast Range of British Columbia, Canada using light microscopy and metabarcoding.
-18S is highly conserved, making it an ideal universal barcode for eukaryotes, but at lower taxonomic levels 18S is too similar to resolve closely related taxa.
-To complement our 18S sequencing, we also targeted the more differentiated rbcL gene, coding for rubisco, thus only targeting the photosynthetic community.
-By using three cross-referenced metrics of relative abundance, we were able to describe the community structure with high taxonomic resolution.
-We found communities above treeline contained a distinct set of taxa, and instead of sharply defined community types we found something more akin to a gradient, with varying relative abundances of different snow algae taxa.
+Given how little is known about snow algal species distribution and diversity, particularly in alpine habitats, our goal was to identify the snow algae species in blooms on different mountains and from different altitudes within a single mountain range, the Coast Range of British Columbia, Canada.
+The sequence of ribosomal 18S is highly conserved, making it an ideal universal barcode for eukaryotes, but at lower taxonomic levels 18S is too similar to resolve closely related taxa.
+To complement 18S sequencing, we also targeted the more differentiated rbcL gene, coding for rubisco, thus only targeting the photosynthetic community.
+Additionally, we used light microscopy to describe the relative abundance of different morphologies in each field sample.
+By using three cross-referenced metrics of relative abundance, we were able to describe the algal blooms with high taxonomic resolution.
+We found blooms above treeline contained a distinct set of taxa.
+Elevation defined a gradient of relative abundances of different snow algae taxa.
+There were no significant differences between mountains.
+[IS THIS TRUE?]

 Results

 We collected 309 snow algae samples from 13 mountains throughout the summer of 2018.
-We first detected snow algae on May 18, and we continued to sample our low elevation sites at Seymour (S) and Hollyburn (H) until the snow had completely melted out by early July.
-We did not detect snow algae above treeline until June 20, and snow persisted at higher elevations throughout the entire summer.
+We first detected snow algae on May 18, and we continued to sample our low elevation sites at Seymour (S) and Hollyburn (H) until the snow melted out in early July.
+We did not detect snow algae above treeline until June 20, At higher elevations, both the snow and snow algae blooms persisted throughout the entire summer.

-We found morphologically distinct snow algae communities in different habitats.
+By microscopy, we identified morphologically distinct snow algae dominating in different habitats.
 In shaded, forested sites we often found green or orange patches of snow, containing green or orange ovate cells with short spines resembling Chloromonas cf. brevispina (Fig. 1c).
 In forest clearings we observed low-angle linear drainage channels or runnels containing high concentrations of snow algae.
-In May and early June these runnels contained green snow hidden 2 to 5 cm below the white snow surface, and on subsequent visits these same sites contained orange snow at the surface, with morphologies resembling Chloromonas krienitzii (Fig 1b).
-Red snow was prevalent above treeline, dominated by red cells similar in appearance to Sanguina nivaloides, although we also occasionally observed green snow patches above treeline.
-We found red snow dominated by Chlainomonas rubra morphologies in unshaded sites at all elevations.
+In May and early June these runnels contained green snow hidden 2 to 5 cm below the white snow surface, and on subsequent visits these same sites contained orange snow at the surface, with morphologies resembling published images of Chloromonas krienitzii (Fig 1b; REF TO PUBLISHED IMAGES].
+Red snow was prevalent above treeline, dominated by red cells similar in appearance to Sanguina nivaloides [FIG. 1?] although we also occasionally observed green snow patches above treeline.
+We found red snow dominated by morphologies similar to published images of Chlainomonas rubra in unshaded sites at all elevations.

-We chose 33 snow algae samples for 18S and rbcL amplicon Illumina sequencing.
+Of the 309 samples studied by light microscopy, we chose 33 for 18S and rbcL amplicon sequencing using Illumina next generation technology.
 Both libraries were dominated by amplicon sequence variants (ASVs) that were assigned to Chlorophyta.
-Our 18S library contained 67 ASVs that were assigned to Chlorophyta and 7 ASVs to Ochrophyta, while our rbcL library contained 642 ASVs, of which 603 were assigned to Chlorophyta.
-The top genera were Chloromonas, Chlainomonas, and Sanguina, but most ASVs were not assigned to genus level (Fig. 2).
-We used t-SNE to generate operational taxonomic units (OTUs), and found many OTUs that did not correspond to any known taxa on GenBank: several OTUs related to Chloromonas, and one Chlamydomonadaceae OTU that was only assigned to the species level.
+Our 18S library contained 67 ASVs that were assigned to Chlorophyta and 7 ASVs to Ochrophyta, while our rbcL library contained 642 ASVs, of which 603 were assigned to Chlorophyta; the remaining 41 were ??????
+Of the Chlorophytes, the top genera were Chloromonas, Chlainomonas, and Sanguina, but most ASVs were not assigned to genus level (Fig. 2A).
+We used t-SNE to generate operational taxonomic units (OTUs), and found many OTUs that did not correspond to any known taxa on GenBank (Fig. 2B): several OTUs related to Chloromonas, and one Chlamydomonadaceae OTU that was only assigned to the species level.